The number of emails you can safely send varies based on several factors. Learn how to increase this number and more in this article.

 However, if your messages are consistently marked as email spam — your account could be blocked even before the sending limit is reached.

-In fact, recent analysis shows on some email provider apps like G Suite, each time your mailbox is reported for a spam complaint by another email recipient, your overall limit gets lowered.
+In fact, some email provider apps like Gmail use user behavior as an indicator of spam.
+This can mean that each time your mailbox is reported for a spam complaint by another email recipient, your overall limit gets lowered.

 Every email provider offers various email sending limits based on their capacity, subscription plans and other features.